gcgarner/IOTstack/README.md

 ## Node-red
 ### GPIO
-To communicate to your pi's GPIO you need to install `node-red-node-pi-gpiod` from the palette.
-The nice thing is that you can now connect to multiple pis from the same nodered.
+To communicate to your pi's GPIO you need to use the new `node-red-node-pi-gpiod`.
+The nice thing is that you can now connect to multiple PIs from the same nodered.

 You need to make sure the pigpdiod is running.
 The recommented method is listed here https://github.com/node-red/node-red-nodes/tree/master/hardware/pigpiod
 Basically you run the following command `sudo nano /etc/rc.local` and add the line '/usr/bin/pigpiod' above 'exit 0' and reboot the pi. there is an option to secure the service see the writeup